AstarNetwork/astar-docs/docs/learn/governance/index.md

 `Astar` reuses Polkadot’s so-called **v1** governance model due to it's practicality.
 The core idea is to further decentralize the network, but not completely re-invent the wheel.

 User is advised to refer to [the official docs](https://wiki.polkadot.network/docs/learn/learn-governance) to learn more about how _Gov v1_ works.
-Further chapters will assume that the reader has read and has basic understanding of the mechanism.

 The **Main Council** and the **Technical Committee** will be used same as in the linked documentation.